pycontw/pycon.tw/README.md

 ### Run tests

 Tests are managed with [pytest-django](http://pytest-django.readthedocs.org/en/latest/tutorial.html).
-To run the tests:
+To run tests:

     py.test

+To run tests with coverage report:

+    py.test --cov=.

 ## How to contribute